elle-trees/lsw1.live/README.md

 # lsw1.dev

 A modern, fast, speedrunning leaderboard platform for LEGO Star Wars: The Video Game.
 Built with React, TypeScript, and Vite as an alternative to traditional database sites.
+Makes heavy use of shadcn components and rolldown-vite.

 ## Features

 ### Leaderboards
 - **Full Game Leaderboards** - Track runs across different categories (Any%, 100%, Free Play, etc.)
-- **Individual Level Runs** - Separate leaderboards for each level with Story/Free Play categories
+- **Individual Level Runs** - Separate leaderboards for each level with different categories
 - **Community Golds** - Community Gold splits leaderboard for each category and level
-  - Configurable categories per level
-  - Disable categories for specific levels
-- **Multi-platform Support** - PC, PS2, Xbox, GameCube
+- **Platform filtering** - PC, PS2, Xbox, GameCube.
+The leaderboard is filtered by platform by default.
-- **Run Types** - Solo and Co-op runs
+- **Run Types** - Solo and Co-op runs.
+Solo runs are default.
-- **Filtering** - Filter by category, platform, run type, and level for ILs and CGs
+- **Filtering** - Filter by category, platform, run type, and level for ILs and CGs.
-- **Real-time Rankings** - Automatic rank calculation with stud icons for top 3 positions
+- **Real-time Rankings** - Automatic rank calculation with stud icons for top 3 positions.
-- **Pagination** - Paginated leaderboards, points leaderboard, and admin views for better performance
+- **Pagination** - Paginated leaderboards, points leaderboard, and admin views for easier viewing of large tables.

 ### Points System
-- **Balanced Points System** Points system rewards totals runs submitted and Top 3 across all categories
+- **Balanced Points System** Points system rewards totals runs submitted and Top 3 across all categories.
-- **Points Leaderboard** - Top players ranked by total points
+- **Points Leaderboard** - Top players ranked by total points.

 ### User Profiles
-- **Customizable Profiles** - Profile pictures, bios, and pronouns
+- **Customizable Profiles** - Profile pictures, bios, and pronouns.
-- **Name Colors** - Customize your display name color
+- **Name Colors** - Customize your display name color.
-- **Run Statistics** - View total runs, best rank
+- **Run Statistics** - View total runs, best rank, filter runs.
-- **Run History** - See all submitted and pending runs
+- **Run History** - See all submitted and pending runs.
-- **Twitch Integration** - Add your Twitch username to appear on the live page
+- **Twitch Integration** - Add your Twitch username to appear on the live page.
-- **Run Claiming** - Claim runs that match your display name from imported or manually submitted runs
+- **Run Claiming** - Claim imported runs that match your SRC username in user settings.

 ### Run Submission
-- **Easy Submission** - Submit runs with video proof (YouTube)
+- **Easy Submission** - Submit runs with video proof (YouTube).
-- **Multiple Leaderboard Types** - Submit Full Game, Individual Level, or Community Gold runs
+- **Multiple Leaderboard Types** - Submit Full Game, Individual Level, or Community Gold runs.
-- **Category Selection** - Choose from available categories for each leaderboard type
+- **Category Selection** - Choose from available categories for each leaderboard type.
-- **Level Selection** - Select levels for IL and Community Gold submissions
+- **Level Selection** - Select levels for IL and Community Gold submissions.
-- **Run Verification** - Admin verification system for submitted runs
+- **Run Verification** - Admin verification system for submitted runs.
-- **Run Claiming** - Claim runs imported from speedrun.com or manually submitted by matching your display name
+- **Run Claiming** - Claim runs imported from speedrun.com or manually submitted by matching your display name.

 ### Live Streaming
-- **Official Stream** - Embedded Twitch player for the official community stream
+- **Official Stream** - Embedded Twitch player for the official community stream.
-- **Community Streams** - Automatically displays community members streaming when official stream is offline
+- **Community Streams** - Automatically displays community members streaming when official stream is offline.
-- **Live Status** - Real-time status checking for all streams
+- **Live Status** - Real-time status checking for all streams.
-- **Chat Integration** - Twitch chat embedded
+- **Chat Integration** - Twitch chat embedded.

+### Downloads
+- **Organized Resources** - Tools, guides, save files, and more.
+- **File Uploads** - Support for both file uploads using uploadthing and external links.
+- **Categories** - Organize downloads by category.

 ### Admin Panel
-- **Run Management** - Verify, reject, or delete runs
+- **Run Management** - Verify, reject, or delete runs.
-- **Manual Run Addition** - Admins can manually add verified runs
+- **Manual Run Addition** - Admins can manually add runs.
-- **Speedrun.com Import** - Import runs directly from speedrun.com using the API with automatic mapping
+- **Speedrun.com Import** - Import runs directly from speedrun.com using the API with automatic mapping.
   - Import Full Game and Individual Level runs
   - Automatic category, platform, and level mapping
   - Duplicate detection to prevent importing existing runs